YuDrew/DjangoForum/README.md

 - User registration/login/logout
 - Restricting post viewing to authenticated users
 - Users can create new posts
+- Users can see who posted what
+- Users can view all of their specific posts
 ## Additional Challenges Finished 🙌
 - A bit of html/css styling
+- Users can view all posts by any other user
 ## Core Functionalities to be Completed 🔨
 - Users can delete their posts
-- Users can see who posted what
-- Users can view all of their specific posts
 ## Additional Challenges to be Completed 🛠
 - Style all of the pages using CSS
 - Cloud hosting